Xiltalo/Gamebook-engine/README.md

 Alright, let's compile !
 The ideal environment is Linux.
 I made adjustments so that the code can be compiled on Windows, and it works well but it hasn't been tested as extensively as in Linux.

+To compile, simply enter either the command `make`, or `gcc -o GAME ./src/Combats.c  ./src/Images.c  ./src/Main.c  ./src/Menus.c  ./src/Modules.c  ./src/Scripts.c -I "./include/"` in the terminal, if the `make` commande does not work.
-To compile, simply enter the command `gcc general.c -o GAME` If you do not have gcc, then install it or use any other tool you might prefer.
+If you do not have gcc, then install it or use any other tool you might prefer.

-Then you can click on it, or execute it from the terminal directly.
+Then you can click on the executable "GAME" or "GAME.exe" , or execute it from the terminal directly.

 ### What it looks like